izabellakacprzak/pandemic_simulator/extension/README.txt

 Installation:
 Go into the directory with this file on a terminal and type "make" or "make all".
-You can uninstall object files by typing "make clean", but please note that this will also delete any GIFs created by the program from this directory.
+You can then run the program with the command ./simulation You can also run a test suite with the command ./testsuite You can uninstall object files by typing "make clean", but please note that this will also delete any GIFs created by the program from this directory.

 Operation: